Savannah Field Sobriety Tests Lawyers

 Call us today at (912) 417-5008 for superb support from our reliable criminal defense lawyers.

-Submitting to a Roadside Test
+CanYou Refuse to Take a Roadside Test?

 Not many drivers in the state of Georgia know that it is completely legal to refuse to undergo roadside testing.
 Also known as field sobriety tests, these tests include walking in a straight line, standing on one leg, or testing your eyes for nystagmus.
 The problem is that there are many cases where our clients are unable to pass these types of tests for health reasons or personal disabilities.